Avenham and Miller Parks

 When visiting the parks you can learn about their history and key features through interpretation signage.
 Or, to learn more about the history of Avenham and Miller Parks from home, see Avenham & Miller Parks History.

-Friends of Avenham & Miller Parks work in partnership with Preston City Council.
+Friends of Avenham and Miller Parks work in partnership with Preston City Council.
 The group helps with park related projects as well as contributing to the management decisions and helping to raise funding for improvements and facilities.

 Follow on social media